 Prior to her time with CDPH, Dr. Morita served as an Epidemic Intelligence Service Officer with the CDC and worked in private practice.
-A graduate of the University of Illinois at Chicago Medical Chicago, Dr. Morita lives in the City with her husband, a physician, and their two children.
+A graduate of the University of Illinois at Chicago Medical School, Dr. Morita lives in the City with her husband, a physician, and their two children.

 President of the Chicago Board of Health